Military dictatorship: Causes of dissolution

 Military dictatorships are unique among regime types in that those in power often do not wish to remain so.
 Many military officers will choose to end the military's involvement in politics if it appears to be having a negative effect on the military's cohesion, its legitimacy, or its interests.
-When politicization leads to factionalism, in can weaken the military's hold on power and discourage leaders from further political involvement.
-Military rulers are more likely to negotiate and relinquish power willingly than other dictators, as no opposing armed group exists to take power by force, and they typically have the option to return to military life and would rather preserve the military as an institution than risk its destruction in civil conflict.
+When politicization leads to factionalism, it can weaken the military's hold on power and discourage leaders from further political involvement.
+Military rulers are more likely to negotiate and relinquish power willingly than other dictators, as no opposing armed group exists to take power by force, and they typically have the option to return to military life.
+This allows the leadership to preserve the military as an institution rather than risk its destruction in civil conflict.
 The legitimacy of a military dictatorship is often contingent on the promise to step down once conditions have been established for a civilian government, and resistance can form against a regime that holds power beyond this point.
 A prosperous military dictatorship will see increasing calls to restore civilian government as the economy improves.

 Military dictatorships are most commonly dissolved following a poor performance in the opinion of elites, causing them to revoke their support for the regime.
-Civilian demonstrations and strikes rarely have a significant effect on military rule, and any affect they do have is often indirect.
-Civilian use of force through armed insurgency can destabilize a military dictatorship, though these are rare.
-Foreign influence is a common means to end military dictatorship, and powerful countries can often end a military regime by exerting diplomatic and economic pressure.
-This often takes place when it takes actions that harm the foreign government or engages in widespread human rights abuses.
+Civilian demonstrations and strikes rarely have a direct effect on military rule, but widespread public opposition creates opportunities for internal division, and military response against civilians can be destabilizing.
+Civilian use of force through armed insurgency can also destabilize a military dictatorship, although these are rare.
+Foreign influence is a common means to end military dictatorship, and powerful countries can end a military regime by exerting diplomatic and economic pressure.
+This commonly takes place when the dictatorship acts to harm the foreign government or engages in widespread human rights abuses.
 Foreign countries may also resort to military invasion to end the rule of a military dictator.